Trudeau defends apology and $10.5-million payment to Omar Khadr

 “Justin Trudeau should never have agreed to a secret deal that gave a convicted terrorist millions of dollars.
 Seeking money from the Canadian taxpayer is just a sign of continuing contempt for the country that Khadr has fought against,” Mr. Scheer said this week.

-Mr. Khadr pleaded guilty in 2012 to killing Sgt.
-Speer so he could be moved to a Canadian prison.
+Mr. Khadr pleaded guilty in 2012 to killing U.S. Delta Forces Sergeant Christopher Speer so he could be moved to a Canadian prison.
 He later recanted the confession and is appealing the U.S. conviction.

 In two interviews on Friday, Mr. Khadr called on Canadians not to judge him for his conduct as a teenage enemy combatant in Afghanistan, where his father, Ahmed Said Khadr, was a top al-Qaeda commander before he was killed in Pakistan.